robertfiko/proerl/README.md

 - No dots (`.`) anywhere else besides marking the end of the function TODO: do they used anywhere else?
   - So no floats
 - Function closing dot should be at the end of the last term of the function TODO: maybe it can be done better
-- Each term in fucntion should be in new line
+- Each term in fucntion should be in new line TODO: can we do better?

 ## Possibilities
 -